fluxninja/aperture/docs/content/references/configuration/controller.md

 </dd>
 </dl>

-### CommonOTELConfig {#common-o-t-e-l-config}
+### ControllerOTELConfig {#controller-o-t-e-l-config}

-CommonOTELConfig is the configuration for the OTEL collector.
+ControllerOTELConfig is the configuration for Agent's OTEL collector.

 #### Properties